Star Citizen is a PC-only game that’s still in alpha despite more than ten years of development. It’s breathtaking, buggy, wonderful, and infuriating.

 Not only do I accept this, I appreciate it as another thing that gives the game its edge.
 Space is big and dangerous, and people are generally kind but some are not.
 You can make friends you trust and play with them, you can go it alone and save people or kill them and steal their stuff.
 To limit a certain type of gameplay would take variety out of that world that makes it feel vast and expansive and leads to so many unexpected things.
 At the end of the day, it’s a game.
 If you prefer a gentler experience, there’s probably some other game you’ll enjoy more.

-I’ve tried just about every kind of gameplay I can, by myself and with others I’ve met randomly in whatever server I’m in.
+I’ve tried just about every kind of gameplay I can, by myself and with others I’ve met randomly in whatever server I joined.
 I’ve experimented with head tracking to glance around a cockpit moving my head.
 I got myself a pair of joysticks.
 It probably won’t end there.

 One of the big wipes (3.18) is coming any time now and it’ll be my first.
 All my credit and collected stuff and game-purchased ships will vanish, back to a zero balance and my humble starter ship.

 It’ll be a chance to start again, to test what I’ve learned, and explore whatever new things and new behaviors are added to the ‘verse.
-(Fans commonly refer to being in “the verse” and I like to imagine everyone’s a secretly really into poetry.)
+(Fans commonly refer to being in “the verse” and I like to imagine everyone’s secretly a poet.)

 It’s so big and so detailed I can get lost in it and just have fun.
 In that way, Star Citizen reminds me of that first season of Westworld that’s electrified by the premise of its main characters entering a detailed world they know is a game.
 In Star Citizen, the artificial characters are hilariously unconvincing as human beings, and bugs can complicate very simple things.
 There’s a glimmer of that same magic, the fun of entering an expansive world where you don’t really know what’ll happen.